-Date RFP Issued: 15 th February 2018 Clinical Area: Immunisation in adult patients with immune-mediated inflammatory conditions (specifically rheumatoid arthritis (RA), spondyloarthritis (SpA) and inflammatory bowel disease (IBD)).
-Specific Area of Interest for this RFP: It is our intent to support education and quality improvement programmes that focus on ensuring that adult patients with immune-mediated inflammatory conditions (specifically rheumatoid arthritis, spondyloarthritis and inflammatory bowel disease) are receiving appropriate vaccinations, as determined by their age, gender, and specific clinical risk information such as age and use of concomitant therapies.
+Clinical Area: immunisation in adult patients with immune-mediated inflammatory conditions (specifically rheumatoid arthritis (RA), spondyloarthritis (SpA) and inflammatory bowel disease (IBD)).
+Spacific Area of Interact It is our intent to support education and quality improvement Specific Area of interest it is our interit to support education and quality improvement for this RFP: programmes that focus on ensuring that adult patients with immune mediated inflammatory conditions (specifically rheumatoid arthritis, spondyloarthritis and inflammatory bowel disease) are receiving appropriate vaccinations as determined by their age gender and appropriate vaccinations, as accentined by their age, genacify and specific clinical risk information such as age and use of conconnitant therapies.
 Two categories of grant support are available: Category I - Grant support available to enhance/ expand existing immunisation initiatives.
-Eligible organisations may apply if they have a prior or ongoing project that addresses healthcare provider or patient needs as relates to increasing vaccination rates.
+Fligible organisations may apply if they have a prior or ongoing project that addresses healthcare provider or patient needs as relates to that addresses nealthcare provider or patient needs as relates to increasing vaccination rates.
 Projects must have a proven track record of success with their educational methods and quality improvement approach.
-Documentation must be provided that the initiative has achieved success in the past and how additional funding can expand or improve the effort to specifically include patients with inflammatory conditions.
-Category II - Grant support available to implement new immunisation initiatives Eligible organisations may apply if they intend to commence new education and/or quality improvement programmes that aim to implement local or regional guidelines on the use of vaccines in patients with immune-mediated inflammatory conditions.
-For both categories, multi-disciplinary collaborations are encouraged when appropriate, but all partners must have a relevant role.
-Any educational initiatives involved in the proposal may target either healthcare providers, patients or a combination of the two.
+Documentation must be provided that the initiative has achieved success in the past and how additional funding can expand or improve the effort to specifically include patients with inflammatory and there conditions.
+Catagony II.
+Grant support available to implement new immunication Category II - Grant support available to implement new immunisation Initiatives Eligible organisations may apply if they intend to commence new education and/or quality improvement programmes that aim to implement local or regional guidelines on the use of vaccines in patients with immune-mediated inflammatory conditions For both categories, multi-disciplinary collaborations are encouraged when appropriate but all partners must have a relevant role.
+Any aducational initiatives involved in the proposal may target either educational initiatives involved in the proposal may target either healthcare providers, patients or a combination of the two.